Tutu lamps and elegance

 Atelier Zébulon Perron, a firm renowned for its distinct hospitality interiors, is proud to introduce Café Constance, a fanciful 1400 sq. ft. social gathering space located in downtown Montreal’s Wilder building, home of Les Grands Ballets Canadiens.
 Completed in February 2022, the café pays tribute to Constance Pathy, a Member of the Order of Canada, a generous patron of the arts, and former leader of Les Grands Ballets.

-Located in the lobby area of the building, the space was primarily conceived as a meet and mingle locale for patrons attending the ballet’s productions, as well as a trendy, more traditional café environment for employees of the building and the artists themselves.
-Maintaining apropos ambiances through the space’s transitions from coffee shop by day, to more cocktail-oriented functions in the evening influenced Atelier Zébulon Perron’s design philosophy, but the main focus was on creating something truly warm and whimsical in the heart of a contemporary institutional building.
+Located in the lobby area of the building, the space was primarily conceived as a meet-and-mingle locale for patrons attending the ballet’s productions, as well as a trendy, more traditional café environment for employees of the building and the artists themselves.
+Maintaining apropos ambiences through the space’s transitions from the coffee shop by day, to more cocktail-oriented by night was what influenced Atelier Zébulon Perron’s design philosophy.
+The main focus was, however, on creating something truly warm and whimsical in the heart of a contemporary institutional building.

 “We adopted a theatrical approach in order to build a sort of spectacle that is really quite literal,” explains Zébulon Perron, founder and lead designer of the award-winning firm.
 “The idea was to create something that seems completely out of place, and that captivates the imagination in a strange and wonderful way.”

 Lowering the curtain to a human scale